Anti-Bribery & Corruption — Module 3 of 4

 | Compliance & ESG | 9 | 7 | 7 |

-The gifts are confirmed.
-The register is empty.
-The scores show a clear pattern.
-The procurement deadline is Friday next week.
-Ian Marsh has been at Meridian for 15 years.
-He's the most respected technical voice in the company.
-His scores may reflect genuine expertise — or they may be compromised.
-You can't tell from the numbers alone.
+Gifts confirmed.
+Register empty.
+Scores show a clear pattern.
+Deadline is Friday next week.
+Ian Marsh has 15 years at Meridian and the most respected technical voice in the company.
+His scores may reflect genuine expertise, or they may be compromised.
+The numbers alone can't tell you.

 Suspend Ian, commission fresh evaluation

-Remove Ian from the panel immediately, notify the CFO, commission an independent re-scoring by a fresh panel of qualified engineers, and interview Ian under the disciplinary procedure.
-Protects integrity but will delay the timeline and cost money.
+Remove Ian from the panel, notify the CFO, commission an independent re-score by fresh engineers, interview Ian under the disciplinary procedure.
+Protects integrity.
+Delays the timeline and costs money.

 Speak to Ian privately first

-Give Ian the chance to explain.
-If his explanation is reasonable, add the gifts to the register retrospectively and continue with the evaluation — but add an independent reviewer to the panel as a safeguard.
+Give Ian a chance to explain.
+If it's reasonable, add the gifts retrospectively and continue — but add an independent reviewer as a safeguard.
 Preserves timeline, treats Ian fairly.

 Let evaluation conclude, deal with gifts separately

-Vanguard may genuinely be the best supplier.
-Disrupting the procurement now delays the North Sea project, risking the £180,000 penalty.
-Document the gifts issue and address it after the contract is awarded.
+Vanguard may genuinely be the best.
+Disrupting now delays the North Sea project and risks the £180,000 penalty.
+Document the gifts and address them after award.

-Ian, I need to speak with you.
-I'm going to be direct.
-During the equipment procurement evaluation, you received gifts from Vanguard Systems totalling approximately £1,620.
-None were declared on the gifts register.
+Ian, I'll be direct.
+During the equipment evaluation, you received approximately £1,620 in gifts from Vanguard Systems.
+None were declared on the register.

 What?
 Who told you — look, Steve and I go back ten years.
 A bottle of Scotch isn't a bribe, Alexa.

 It's not just the whisky, Ian.
-It's the rugby tickets, the weekend at Foxley Manor.
-All during a live evaluation where you're scoring Vanguard's proposal.
+Rugby tickets, the weekend at Foxley Manor.
+All during a live evaluation where you're scoring Vanguard.

 I scored them highest because they ARE the best.
 I'd have given them the same scores if Steve had never sent me anything.

-I believe you think that's true.
+I believe you think that.
 But the process is compromised.
-I'm suspending you from the panel while we review the evaluation independently.
-This isn't a finding of guilt — it's protecting the integrity of a £2.8 million procurement.
+I'm suspending you while we review independently.
+Not a finding of guilt — protection for a £2.8 million procurement.

 Fifteen years, Alexa.
 Fifteen years and I've never been treated like this.

-s.2(5) of the Bribery Act is the key: where the advantage is accepted and the function is subsequently performed improperly, the offence is made out regardless of intent to be influenced.
-Ian may genuinely believe his scores were fair.
-But he accepted £1,620 in gifts during the evaluation, and his scores are demonstrably inflated.
-Commissioning an independent re-evaluation is exactly the kind of adequate procedure that s.7 expects.
+s.2(5) of the Bribery Act 2010 is the key: where the advantage is accepted and the function is performed improperly, the offence is made out regardless of intent to be influenced.
+Ian may believe his scores were fair, but he accepted £1,620 in gifts during the evaluation and his scores are demonstrably inflated.
+An independent re-evaluation is the kind of adequate procedure s.7 expects.

 Ian, I need to raise something.
-It's come to my attention that you may have received some hospitality from Vanguard Systems during the evaluation period.
-Can you tell me about that?
+I've heard you received hospitality from Vanguard during the evaluation.
+Can you tell me about it?

-Steve sent me a bottle of Scotch, yeah.
-And he got me tickets for the rugby — but that was months in the planning, nothing to do with the tender.
-And the Foxley thing was an industry event.
+Steve sent a bottle of Scotch, yeah.
+Got me rugby tickets too — but that was months in planning, nothing to do with the tender.
+Foxley was an industry event.
 Networking.

 None of these were on the gifts register, Ian.

-Because they're not gifts.
-It's just how this industry works.
+They're not gifts.
+It's how this industry works.
 Steve and I have known each other since 2014.
-I'd have scored Vanguard the same if I'd never met him.
+I'd have scored Vanguard the same regardless.

-I understand.
-But I need you to declare them retrospectively, and I'm going to add an independent technical reviewer to the panel for the final stage.
+Understood.
+But declare them retrospectively, and I'm adding an independent technical reviewer for the final stage.

 An independent reviewer?
 You're basically saying you don't trust my judgment.

-Retrospective declaration is better than no declaration, but it doesn't undo the fact that Ian participated while receiving gifts.
-Adding an independent reviewer is sensible — but the original scores still stand, and Ian's inflated numbers are still in the weighted average.
-MoJ Principle 4 expects controls to be in place before problems arise, not retrofitted after.
-"We added a reviewer after we found out about the gifts" looks like a patch, not a procedure.
+Retrospective declaration beats no declaration, but it doesn't undo Ian participating while receiving gifts.
+An independent reviewer is sensible — but the original scores still stand, and Ian's inflated numbers are still in the weighted average.
+Under the Bribery Act 2010, MoJ Principle 4 expects controls before problems arise, not retrofitted after.
+"We added a reviewer once we found out" looks like a patch, not a procedure.

 You decide the procurement timeline is too critical to disrupt.
 The North Sea client won't wait.
 You'll note the gifts issue in a separate file and address it after the contract is signed.